Market Commentary: Tuesday, April 1/25

 Weekly Regional HOG PRICE Report

-The latest US Cold Storage numbers reported pork stocks at 410.2 million pounds for January, up +3.5% or 13.7m pounds from December which was revised -1.0% lower from 400.4m to 396.5m pounds.
-Compared to a year earlier, the latest pork stocks were down -11.5% or 53.1m pounds lower as most pork categories fell below year-ago levels.
+The latest US Cold Storage numbers reported pork stocks at 423.1 million pounds for February, up +3.9% or 15.9m pounds from January which was revised -0.7% lower from 410.2m to 407.3m pounds.
+Compared to a year earlier, the latest pork stocks were down -7.7% or 35.5m pounds lower as many pork categories fell below year-ago levels.
+Current year-to-date stocks fell 91.6m pounds or -9.9% compared to those recorded for Jan-through-Feb 2024.

 Weekly Hog Price Recap